ibm-cloud-docs/dns-svcs/cr-delete-fwd-rules.md

 {: ui}

 To delete a forwarding rule:
- 1. Navigate to the custom resolver details page.
+ 1. Navigate to the custom resolver details page and select the **Forwarding rules** tab.
- 1. Click the overflow menu next to the rule you want to delete.
+ 1. Click the overflow menu next to the rule that you want to delete.
  1. Select **Delete**.

     You cannot delete the default rule.